bugzyGeek/DependencyInjection.Toolkit/README.md

 }
 ```

-The AddService attribute will automatically register the class as a service with the specified scope and interfaces.
+The AddService attribute will automatically register the class as a service with the specified lifetime and interfaces.
 It will also register a factory for creating instances of this class.

-If your class does not implement any interface or you want to register it as itself, you need to omit the interface types in the attribute.
-Alternatively, you can use the Interface.None enum value in the attribute if you want to explicitly indicate that your class does not implement any interface.
+If your class does not implement any interface and you want to register it as itself, you can omit the interface types in the attribute.
+However, if your class does implement interfaces but you do not want to register any of them, you should use the Interface.None enum value in the attribute to explicitly indicate that no interfaces should be registered.
 For example:

 ```csharp
 using DependencyInjectionToolkit.DependencyInjection.Register.Service;